Moaaz-Aboualyan/Taylor-s-Lost-Found/README.md

 # Taylor's Lost &amp; Found
-Taylor's Lost &amp; Found website is a website frontend developed in html, css, and javascript as a prototype for a potential Lost &amp; Found system for Taylor's University.\
+Taylor's Lost &amp; Found is a website frontend developed in html, css, and javascript as a prototype for a potential Lost &amp; Found system for Taylor's University.\
-This project is developed as the group assignment for Web Development Technologies WDT (ITS63904).
+This project is developed as the group assignment for Web Development Technologies (ITS63904).

 Team Members:
 - Moaaz Aboualyan - Leader